aadarsh786/Fintech_Data_Migration/README.md

 ## PROJECT OVERVIEW

-This project automates the processing of financial data using a multi-layer architecture.
-Raw data is ingested into Azure Data Lake Storage (ADLS), transformed into structured datasets with PySpark, and stored in Delta Tables.
-The data is then processed into analytical tables for reporting and insights.
-Airflow orchestrates the entire pipeline, ensuring periodic data processing.
-The final output enables business intelligence and financial decision-making through Azure Synapse Analytics.
+This project automates the processing of financial data using Azure Data Lake Storage (ADLS), PySpark for data transformation, and Delta Tables for structured storage.
+Data is processed into analytical tables and integrated with Azure Synapse Analytics for reporting and insights, enabling efficient business intelligence and financial decision-making.

  <br>